 · Terrestrial vertebrate surveys of the Lake Livingston State Park, Polk Co., Texas.
 Texas Parks and Wildlife Department, 1 December 1995.

-Other courses I have taught:
+Other courses I teach or have taught:

 BIOL1301/1101 – Environmental Science